brian-watkins/esbehavior/README.md

 esbehavior can run in node or the browser.

-esbehavior produces TAP output, so you can use any TAP reporter (tap-spec, tap-mocha-reporter, tap-difflet, etc) to display validation output.

 esbehavior works well with Typescript; type hints should (hopefully) provide some documentation of the dsl.